OfficeDev/office-scripts-docs/docs/resources/samples/write-large-dataset.md

 This script writes rows of a range in smaller parts.
 It selects 1000 cells to write at a time.
 Run the script on a blank worksheet to see the update batches in action.
 The console output gives further insight into what's happening.

 > [!NOTE]
 > You can change the number of total rows being written by changing the value of `SAMPLE_ROWS`.
-You can change the number of cells to write as a single action be changing the value of `CELLS_IN_BATCH`.
+You can change the number of cells to write as a single action by changing the value of `CELLS_IN_BATCH`.

 ```TypeScript
 function main(workbook: ExcelScript.Workbook) {